gaehlerm/SoftwareEngineering/README.md

 16. Data Types: What types of primitive data are there?
 And why should you be cautios with using booleans and strings?
 17. Properties of Variables: There are additional properties of variables primarily determine the scope within which they can be utilized and whether they are mutable or immutable.
 18. Testing: Testing is of utmost importance to keep your code correct over the test of time.
-19. Types of Tests: We discuss unit tests, integration tests, and functional tests.
+19. Types of Tests: We discuss unit tests, and functional tests.
 20. Writing better code with tests: Having tests forces you to write better code as tests require good interfaces.
 21. SOLID principles: Explaining the SOLID principles that Robert C. Martin (Uncle Bob) came up with.
 22. Software Engineering principles: Some general software engineering principles from [https://youtu.be/XQzEo1qag4A]